Replication crisis: Encouraging larger sample sizes

 To improve the quality of replications, larger sample sizes than those used in the original study are often needed.
 Larger sample sizes are needed because estimates of effect sizes in published work are often exaggerated due to publication bias and large sampling variability associated with small sample sizes in an original study.
 Further, using significance thresholds usually leads to inflated effects, because particularly with small sample sizes, only the largest effects will become significant.

+Cross-validation

+One common statistical problem is overfitting, that is, when researchers fit a regression model over a large number of variables but a small number of data points.
+For example, a typical fMRI study of emotion, personality, and social cognition has fewer than 100 subjects, but each subject has 10,000 voxels.
+The study would fit a sparse linear regression model that uses the voxels to predict a variable of interest, such as self-reported stress.
+But the study would then report on the p-value of the model on the same data it was fitted to.
+The standard approach in statistics, where data is split into a training and a validation set, is resisted because test subjects are expensive to acquire.

+One possible solution is cross-validation, which allows model validation while also allowing the whole dataset to be used for model-fitting.

 Replication efforts

 Funding

 In July 2016, the Netherlands Organisation for Scientific Research made €3 million available for replication studies.
 The funding is for replication based on reanalysis of existing data and replication by collecting and analysing new data.
 Funding is available in the areas of social sciences, health research and healthcare innovation.

 In 2013, the Laura and John Arnold Foundation funded the launch of The Center for Open Science with a $5.25 million grant.
 By 2017, it provided an additional $10 million in funding.
 It also funded the launch of the Meta-Research Innovation Center at Stanford at Stanford University run by Ioannidis and medical scientist Steven Goodman to study ways to improve scientific research.
 It also provided funding for the AllTrials initiative led in part by medical scientist Ben Goldacre.